 During this kick off event we will hear a message of hope and redemption from the perspective of an adoptive parent and our pastor Renaut Van Der Riet.
 We will share with you the format for our Adoptive and Foster Connect Group this year and what you can expect.
-Dinner will be provided so please RSVP
+Dinner will be provided!

 September 11th: (Second Monday of the Month)

 A child raised in a harsh and dysfunctional environment learns to become a survivalist over time.
-There are physiological strategies we as parents need to be aware of to help our children keep regulated.his session touch on nutrition, structure, and much more while allowing the group to share and interact.
+There are physiological strategies we as parents need to be aware of to help our children keep regulated.
+This session will touch on nutrition, structure, and much more while allowing the group to share and interact.

 Soul/Self Care for Parents

 During this evening we will engage and learn that the best way to keep are children regulated is to keep ourselves regulated.
 Have you ever been on an airplane and the flight attendant explains to you that in case of an emergency be sure to place the oxygen mask on yourself before helping your child or others?
 Well, this is exactly what we will be teaching.
 Caring for your soul and your self is very necessary for your spiritual, mental and physical health.

 TBRI was designed to meet the most pressing needs of children and adolescents who “come from hard places”–their needs correspond to the Three Pillars of Trauma informed Care.
 Connection is required for both felt safety and self-regulation.
 It often seems like connection will come naturally or easily because our children are in “a good home” yet that is often not necessarily the case.
 So what do our children really need?

 RESOURCES: Come ready to share your resources and learn about resources from others